What Is Lymphatic Drainage Massage and Does It Work?

 So does lymphatic drainage massage work at all?

-As the previous section’s research citations show, many of the studies for the measured efficacy of MLD are inconclusive.
-Other studies may have slightly positive results, but the limitations of the studies lie in poor research methods, lack of control groups, or small clinical samples.
+As the previous section’s research show, many studies found little to no additional physiological benefits to standard therapy.
+While some studies have how positive results, they are limited by poor research methods, lack of control groups, or small clinical samples.

-This has not prevented this technique from being prevalently used in medical treatments for edema and lymphedema because it’s such a gentle technique that it’s relatively safe, even if its application is a placebo effect or resulting in positive feelings after treatment.
+However, these results have not prevented MLD from being prevalently used in medical treatments for edema and lymphedema because it’s such a gentle technique that it’s relatively safe, even if its application is a placebo effect or resulting in positive feelings after treatment.

 Miller had a client recently who is a breast cancer survivor and had undergone surgery.
 But her client felt that she wasn’t well-informed about how to take care of herself afterwards.